 What is the Mental Capacity Test?

 The capacity test is set out in the Mental Capacity Act 2005.
 It is very similar to the test applied by the common law.
 All parts of the test must be satisfied to prove capacity.
-The person must not be coerced, under pressure, or subject to undue influence from anyone such as a relative or carer.
-Indeed, without a capacity assessment, the carer may be subject to criminal investigation if they are suspected of assisting in a persons death.
+The person must not feel coerced or under pressure from relatives or caregivers.
+Without a capacity assessment, caregivers could face criminal investigation for assisting in a person’s death.

 What is an advance decision?